 Soil pollution is mainly caused by the release of industrial waste.
 This waste is directly incorporated into the soil by large industries and factories.
 Soil pollution is also caused by human acts as mining and deforestation etc.

-The 75% of the earth’s surface is covered with water and more that half of the total population of earth’s species resides in water.
+More than 75% of the earth’s surface is covered with water and more than half of the total population of earth’s species reside in water.

 Water used from a polluted lake directly contaminates its user.
-Many of the water creatures are on the verge of extinction due to the dramatic increase in the water pollution.
+Many of the planet's water creatures are on the verge of extinction due to the dramatic increase in water pollution.

 Just like air and soil pollution, water pollution is caused by the direct incorporation of hazardous pollutants.

-The sources of these pollutants are yet again the large industries and factories that dispose off their waste in lakes and ponds.
+The sources of these pollutants are yet again predominantly the fault of large industries and factories that dispose of their waste in lakes and ponds.

-Unlike other the above mentioned types of pollutions does not involve hazardous chemicals or their incorporation into the environment, rather noise pollution is the increase in the rate of noise in the environment.
+Unlike the other above mentioned types, noise pollution does not involve hazardous chemicals or their incorporation into the environment.
+Rather, noise pollution is the increase in the rate of noise in the environment.

-Noise pollution is caused by the moving vehicles, man made machines and loud music.
-Other than that noise can be caused by anything, but these three sources are the main reasons for the noise pollution around us.
+Noise pollution is largely caused by moving vehicles, manmade machines, and loud music.
+Other than that, noise can be caused by anything, but these three sources are the main reasons for the noise pollution around us.